 January 12, 2012, 11:32 a.m. by John Platt

-Two Georgia power plants are top carbon dioxide emitters for 2010, according to new website that looks at greenhouse gas emissions from large facilities like power plants, refineries and landfills.
+New EPA website looks at greenhouse gas emissions, including carbon dioxide, for large facilities like power plants, refineries and landfills.

 EPA to host forum on children's health disparities